-Slow cooker lemon thyme chicken is a delicious and easy dinner to throw in your crockpot before you head out to your day!
-Paleo and Whole30
+Slow Cooker Lemon Thyme Whole Chicken is a delicious and easy dinner to throw in your crockpot before you head out to your day!
+Paleo and Whole30.

 For being a food blogger, I’m a sucker for finding ways to not really having to cook.